Oklahoma Social Security Disability Attorneys

 - Cross-examine Social Security Administration witnesses at your hearing

-- If you win, make sure the Social Security Administration correctly calculates
+- If you win, make sure the Social Security Administration correctly calculates your benefits

 - If you lose, request a review of the Hearing Decision by the SSA Appeals Council